Presentation and public speaking is a skill that anyone can master. However, like any other skills, this requires a lot of practice and preparation.

 5. Posture and physicality

 Look natural and comfortable.
-This includes standing naturally to eye contact, interacting with the audience, and body movement.
-Don’t fidget with your hands, feet, or fingers.
+This includes from standing naturally to eye-contact, interaction with the audience and body movement.
+Don’t fidget with your hands, feets, or fingers.

 Body Language for an effective presentation: